zinapse/laralocate/README.md

 3. After that all you need to do is populate the database: `php artisan laralocate:populate`

     - You can use the `--cities` option to see verbose city output.
-    - If you don't want the command to download the JSON file automatically, you can specify your own JSON file's path: `php artisan laralocate:populate --file=/my/path/to/file.json`
+    - If you don't want the command to download the JSON file automatically, you can specify your own JSON file's path: `php artisan laralocate:populate --file=/my/path/to/file.json` (just make sure it follows the same structure)

 # Models